 - The Aperol helps to cut sweetness and add a bitter element to it.
 You can reduce or omit it to taste.
 You may also substitute Campari or another similar aperitif

 - Any mixed berry juice is fine.
-I have a blueberry, strawberry, cranberry, and blackberry blend, but you can use any kind you like!
+I have a blueberry, strawberry, cranberry, and blackberry blend, but you can use any kind you like for different flavor variations!

 - The prosecco and club soda are of course both sparkling elements, but you can tweak your sweetness levels here.
 Add more prosecco for a more sweet version, or use more club soda for a less sweet version (or to dilute the drink and make it less strong)